SlimmithJimmith/Aibodes/README.md

-# Aibodes - PropertySwipe 🏠💕
+# Aibodes 🏠💕

 A cross-platform real estate app with Tinder-like swiping functionality built with Flutter.
 Match buyers with sellers through an intuitive swipe interface.

 ## About Aibodes

 Aibodes is a tech startup focused on revolutionizing the real estate industry through innovative mobile applications.
-Our flagship product, PropertySwipe, combines the familiar Tinder swiping experience with property browsing to create a more engaging and efficient way to find your dream home.
+Our flagship product combines the familiar Tinder swiping experience with property browsing to create a more engaging and efficient way to find your dream home.

 ## Features ✨